agrafix/homepage/consulting.md

 permalink: /consulting/
 ---

-I personally do not offer any consulting a the moment, but I am still shareholder of the consultancy [Dr. Peter & Alexander Thiemann GbR][thitp].
+I personally do not offer any consulting at the moment, but I remain shareholder of the consultancy [Dr. Peter & Alexander Thiemann GbR][thitp].
 They focus on:

 * Functional programming
 * Web development